Summary of Fishing Regulations

 The possession or release of live, potentially dangerous fish is prohibited.
-These species include Asian swamp eel, bighead, grass (diploid) and silver carp, brook stickleback, green sunfish, flathead catfish, oriental weatherfish, snakehead and warmouth.
+These species (see Aquatic Invasive Species) include Asian swamp eel, bighead, grass (diploid) and silver carp, brook stickleback, green sunfish, flathead catfish, oriental weatherfish, snakehead and warmouth.
 Anglers MUST destroy these species if encountered while fishing and are directed to submit specimen(s) or photos to a Fish and Wildlife Bureau of Freshwater Fisheries biologist for verification.
 To reach a biologist, call (908) 236-2118 for north Jersey or (609) 259-6964 for south Jersey.
 These non-native species are likely to cause environmental harm to the state’s fisheries resources by outcompeting preferred game fish species.
 Common carp are an invasive species but are NOT classified as a potentially dangerous fish and do not have to be destroyed.

 Sale of Fish

 It is illegal to sell any freshwater fish species except under commercial permits as prescribed in the Fish and Game Code.
 Artificially-propagated trout, if properly tagged, may be sold for food purposes.

 A permit is required to stock fish or fish eggs into any waters of the state, public or private, at any time.
 An application may be obtained by contacting the Bureau of Freshwater Fisheries (north/central) 908-236-2118; (south) 609-259-6964.
 It is ILLEGAL to stock carp or koi into any waters.
 No trout may be used as bait or stocked within the PEQUEST RIVER DRAINAGE except by the Pequest Trout Hatchery.